nx98304/HoneyPot/README.md

 ### 1.5.0

 - **BREAKING CHANGE** :
-  - HoneyPot is now a BepInEx plugin, requiring at least **BepInEx 5.2** to work. `Plugins/HoneyPot.dll` needs to be removed.
+  - **HoneyPot is now a BepInEx plugin**, requiring at least **BepInEx 5.2** to work. `Plugins/HoneyPot.dll` needs to be removed.
   - As of **BR 3.2 Hotfix 1**, HoneyPot can no longer be activated or deactivated with the launcher (because it still points to IPA location.)
-  - `HoneyPot/HoneyPotInspector.txt` requires a 100% regenration.
-(The format didn't change, however there are so many new shader information added with the new HoneyPotInspector, and HoneyPot really relies on them that you just have to do this.)
+  - `HoneyPot/HoneyPotInspector.txt` **requires a 100% regenration.** (The format didn't change, however there are so many new shader information added with the new HoneyPotInspector, and HoneyPot really relies on them that you just have to do this.)
 - The functionality to duplicate swimsuit into normal clothing categories **now has functioning half-states.** Users also have more control over what to duplicate or not.
-- Chara Maker can now have an option to use alpha-enabled color picker for clothings and accessories.
+- Chara Maker can now have **an option to use alpha-enabled color picker** for **clothings** and **accessories**.
-- An addition of Reset Color Key so that you can reset the color on a colorable (or force-colorable) clothing or accessory, to its modder's original setting (**NOT THE COLORS SAVED IN THE CARD**, if you want to restore colors from a card, simply reload that card would be much easier.)
+- An addition of **Reset Color Key** so that you can reset the color on a colorable (or force-colorable) clothing or accessory, to its modder's original setting (**NOT THE COLORS SAVED IN THE CARD**, if you want to restore colors from a card, simply reload that card would be much easier.)
 This function is included because PH *remembers* the colors you last picked with color UI.
 Sometimes this makes it very hard to reset to exactly the clothings' or the accessories' original color.
 Or sometimes you want to load an old card and restore some of its colors.
-- ForceColor option now no longer cause old cards to have pure white clothings or accessories.
-Furthermore, after you activate ForceColor option, you need to use Force Color Key to actually activate a clothing or accessory that were non-colorable to be colorable.
+- **ForceColor option** now **no longer cause old cards to have pure white clothings or accessories**.
+Furthermore, after you activate ForceColor option, you need to use **Force Color Key** to actually activate a clothing or accessory that was non-colorable to be colorable.
 So there is very low chance to break your old cards in any way.
-- Fixed HS1 mods that lack the `(cf|cm)_N_O_root` (or have MULTIPLE of them) causing the clothing fail to be attached correctly.
+- **Fixed** HS1 mods that lack the `(cf|cm)_N_O_root` (or have MULTIPLE of them) causing the clothing fail to be attached correctly.
-- Fixed certain skinned accessories (such as nails) that were acting weirdly due to BonesFramework code.
+- **Fixed** certain skinned accessories (such as nails) that were acting weirdly due to BonesFramework code.
-- The `lambert` `clipping` default materials from some HS1 mods no longer causes the body to become Purple Color of Error.
+- The `lambert` `clipping` default materials from some HS1 mods **no longer causes the body to become Purple Color of Error**.
-- Fixed issues where some HS1 hairs would be off-positioned or rotated.
-Also hair shaders are now mapped better because previously I didn't know about the differences between `ObjHair` and `ObjHairAcs`.
+- **Fixed** issues where some HS1 hairs would be off-positioned or rotated.
+Also **hair shaders are now mapped better** because previously I didn't know about the differences between `ObjHair` and `ObjHairAcs`.
-- Fixed certain HS1 hairs that need `PBRsp_alpha_blend` equivalent to avoid render queue issues.
-Now good enough substitute has been found (HSStandard + ALPHABLEND_ON keyword -- thanks to AgiShark!).
+- **Fixed** certain HS1 hairs that need `PBRsp_alpha_blend` equivalent to avoid render queue issues.
+Now good enough substitute has been found (HSStandard + ALPHABLEND_ON keyword -- **thanks to AgiShark!**).
 - Slightly reduce the amount of mods that would cause the crazy bloom or pure black issues by stopping using `PBRsp_3mask` as the default hair / clothing / acce shaders.
 Some HS1 mods lost their bump map, but they are mostly Roy12's as far as I know, and those mods require porting Roy12's HS1 shaders to PH natively -- which will be worked on next.
-- AgiShark's continuous support on making HSStandard shaders for PH better.
+- **AgiShark's continuous support on making HSStandard shaders for PH** better.
 Also now it's possible to import shader packages to `HoneyPot/shaders/` directly without any code changes (though you would still have to add the mapping manually in `HoneyPot/shader.txt`).
 - Accessories materials and shaders are now better handled to reduce the occurances that colors are applied to materials that should not change colors.
 Note that some items are set up in a way that needs sub-color shaders or custom shaders that we are still unable to map to.
-- Slightly faster HoneyPot loading time when game startup.
+- Slightly **faster HoneyPot loading time** when game startup.
 Now there will be a lot of CAB-String error messages during startup, but they are of no consequences, because when that happens, CAB-Strings will be regenerated for those files and successfully loaded just a few seconds later.
-- HoneyPotInspector.exe no longer leaves a trail of `*.swap` files after processing HS1 abdatas.
+- HoneyPotInspector.exe **no longer leaves a trail of `*.swap` files** after processing HS1 abdatas.
-- Fixed a performance bug in Chara Maker that your FPS will be about halved before you open the Clothing menu for the first time.
+- **Fixed** a performance bug in Chara Maker that your FPS will be about halved before you open the Clothing menu for the first time.
 - Better mod ID conflict reporting in `UserData/conflict.txt`.
 - If a HS1 list provides wrong path to abdata, now HoneyPot will check if the file actually exists before adding them to the runtime database.